-Seafood salad, marinated days before prior to being served, has been our holiday tradition as the first course served on Christmas Eve for as long as we can remember.
+Seafood Salad Marinated for Christmas Eve.
+Seafood Salad, marinated days before prior to being served, has been our holiday tradition as the first course served on Christmas Eve for as long as we can remember.
 Mom would spend days in the kitchen preparing her menu for Christmas Eve dinner, and every one couldn’t wait to eat her seafood salad which consists of five (and sometimes even seven) different types of fish.

 Here is a simpler version for you to make, made with a medley of two types of fish; squid (also known as calamari) and shrimps which are marinated with green olives, parsley, garlic and celery in a lemon vinaigrette.
 Also commonly known as “Frutta di Mare.”

 OK, we are hopeless sentimentalists when it comes to the holidays and special occasions!